aws/aperf/README.md

 # APerf
 ## What is APerf?
 A CLI tool to gather many pieces of performance data in one go.
-APerf includes a recorder and a reporter sub tool.
+APerf includes a recorder, reporter and custom-pmu sub tools.
 The recorder gathers performance metrics, stores them in a set of local files that can then be analyzed via the reporter sub tool.
+The custom-pmu sub-tool can be used to create custom PMU configs which can configure the events an aperf recorder collects.

 ## Why does APerf exist?
 Performance issues in applications are investigated by recreating them locally and collecting data/metrics using monitoring tools like sysstat, perf, sysctl, ebpf, etc... or by running these tools remotely.
 Installing and executing various performance monitoring tools is a manual process and prone to errors.
 Even with the [Graviton Performance Runbook](https://github.com/aws/aws-graviton-getting-started/blob/main/perfrunbook/README.md), understanding the output of these tools requires deep domain specific knowledge.